publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch22/m__us_usc_t25_s2012.md

         (10) the annual leave and sick leave for educators;

-        (11) the length of the school year applicable to education positions described in subsection (a) of this section; and
+        (11) the length of the school year applicable to education positions described in subsection (a); and

         (12) such additional matters as may be appropriate.